I suppose I’ve always been kind of a translator.

 My role as translator continued through most of my career.
 I spent about half of my 28-years in IT as a hands-on techie.
 The rest was doing Business Analysis and Project Management.
 I was often in the position of bridging communications between the Business and Technical folks.
 (Yes, that requires translation as well.)

-Today, I’m a Business Coach, and, using my past experiences as “translator,” I specialize in helping foreign-born professionals fit in, so they can succeed here in U.S. companies.
+Today, I’m an international Executive Coach, and, using my past experiences as “translator,” I specialize in helping leaders and teams bridge multicultural differences, so they can thrive in our global economy.